-The Wadi ath-Thamad Project is an international archaeological research project working in northern Moab with a staff of senior scholars and advanced students from Canada, the United States, The Netherlands and Austria.
+Khirbat al-Mudayna is a part of the Wadi ath-Thamad Project; an international archaeological research project working in northern Moab with a staff of senior scholars and advanced students from Canada, the United States, The Netherlands and Austria.
 The project is sponsored by and funded by Wilfrid Laurier University and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 Research is an ongoing endeavor, and was supplemented with summer seasons of excavation, regional survey, and research.
 During most field seasons, students had the opportunity to complete their field school requirement as members of the excavation team.
 Pottery and samples are housed at Wilfrid Laurier University in the Near Eastern Archaeology lab and storage area.

 Excavations began in 1996 by the Wadi ath-Thamad Project under the direction of P. M. Michèle Daviau.
 Excavation on the oval mound (approximately 80 by 140 meters inside a casemate fortification wall visible on the surface) has revealed an Iron Age town with evidence for domestic, industrial and cultic activity.

 Excavation was also undertaken in a Nabatean farming settlement located north of the mound which yielded evidence for extensive water management, consisting of a reservoir and water walls, and a large two-storey housing complex.

 2020 Publication Phase

 2018 Water System survey; Dr. Noor Mulder-Hymans and Mr. Earl Dennis Murphy

 2017 Prepared shipment of pottery and faunal remains to Waterloo, Dr. P. M. Michele Daviau and Heather-Jane Maurice